ryanomor/interview-task-app/README.md

 # Quickstart
 From the project's root, you can simply run `/bin/sh start.sh`, or for a more a more in depth start, refer to the next section.

+Once done with the app, simply run `/bin/sh stop.sh` from the root of the project to remove the containters and images from your machine.

 ## (Not so quick) Start
 * In your terminal, navigate to `backend` and execute `docker build -t express-server .`.
   Verify the container was successfully built by executeing `docker images`.